 Participating artists: John Akomfrah, Andrea Chung, Maria Magdalena Campos-Pons, Christopher Cozier, Manthia Diawara, Isaac Julien, Naiza Khan, Hew Locke, Nyugen E. Smith, and Cosmo Whyte.

-The exhibition will be accompanied by a fully illustrated catalogue to be published by SKIRA, with essays by Salah M. Hassan, Manthia Diawara, Annie Paul, and Selene Wendt, in addition to an essay and a selection of poems by Ishion Hutchinson.
+The exhibition is accompanied by a fully illustrated catalogue to be published by SKIRA, with essays by Manthia Diawara, Annie Paul, and Selene Wendt, as well as an essay and a selection of poems by Ishion Hutchinson.
 Poems by Linton Kwesi Johnson, Kei Miller, Christian Campbell, and Nyugen E. Smith are also featured.